opencv/opencv/modules/core/doc/operations_on_arrays.rst

 bitwise_or
 ----------
-.. cpp:function:: void bitwise_or(InputArray src1, InputArray src2, OutputArray dst, InputArray mask=noArray())
+.. ocv:function:: void bitwise_or(InputArray src1, InputArray src2, OutputArray dst, InputArray mask=noArray())

     Calculates the per-element bit-wise disjunction of two arrays or an array and a scalar.